Get Your Free Consultation (408) 848-2208

 • Lost Wages.
 In a wrongful death claim, the plaintiff’s family member may be entitled to compensation for the decedent’s lost wages for the time between the injury and their death and for anticipated future lost earnings.
 This is especially important if the decedent provided substantial financial support for their family.

-Calculating future lost wages can be complicated and challenging to predict accurately because someone’s earning capability is often fluid over time.
+Future lost wages can be complicated and challenging to predict accurately because someone’s earning capability is often fluid over time.
 For instance, what the decedent may have earned at the time of their death at age 35 is sometimes different from what they could have made at age 50.
+Insurance companies and courts will evaluate several factors to help determine future lost wages, including:

 • The age of the decedent at the time of their death,